Create a new

 in the "show" column.
 Clicking the checkbox in the "show"

-column's first row, results in showing/ hiding all reference entries
+column's first row, results in showing/ hiding spectra of all reference

 The columns for reference ID and descriptor values each can be filtered